 A pinguecula is a small, benign growth that can develop on the eye.
-Our doctors can manage a pinguecula at our Austin, TX, office, usually with simple, non-invasive techniques.
-In most cases, a pinguecula will cause minor discomfort and is soothed with eye drops.
-In some more severe cases, we can surgically remove the growth to alleviate your discomfort as well as for cosmetic purposes.
+In most cases, a pinguecula will cause only minor discomfort that can be successfully treated with eye drops.
+Contact us today to learn more.

 A pinguecula is a fairly common, non-cancerous growth that forms on the conjunctiva, or white tissue near the cornea.
 It is a yellowish patch or bump, and typically forms on the inner side of the eye, near the nose.
 A pinguecula is caused by changes in your conjunctiva tissue.
 These changes have been linked to irritation caused by sun exposure, dust, and wind, and are more common as we age.
 These bumps or growths may contain a combination of protein, fat, or calcium, or a combination of the three.

 Unlike a pterygium, a pinguecula will appear as a small, yellowish bump or growth, and not a weblike layer of tissue and veins.
-Other symptoms can range from mild to severe and may include:
+Symptoms can range from mild to severe and may include:

 - Eye irritation, or the sensation that you have something in your eye

 - Itching, redness, and inflammation in the eye